irregularchat/template-instructional-design/Development-Training_Name/1-Analysis/Analysis_Instructions.md

 # Individual Task
 Analysis:

-Select the two tasks with the highest training priority from the DIF Model analysis and conduct an "Individual Task Analysis" on each ensuring to include:
+Select the two tasks with the highest training priority from the DIF Model analysis and conduct an "Individual Task Analysis" on each, ensuring to include:
    • Task Title (from TTI)
    • Task Condition Statement
    • Task Standard Statement